ppkantorski/Ultrahand-Overlay/README.md

 ## Features

-Ultrahand is a Tesla menu replacement that provides powerful functionality usage of its own custom interpretive programming language with commands similar to Shell/BASH.
+Ultrahand is a Tesla menu replacement that provides powerful command based tools through the usage of its own custom interpretive programming language (similar to Shell/BASH).

 It offers the following features: